mezo-org/musd/final-presentation.md

 - **Anyone may call TroveManager.redeemCollateral to burn MUSD and receive BTC, $1 for $1 (minus the redemption fee)**
 - **Trove with the lowest CR above 110% has an equivalent amount of debt cancelled, and that amount of BTC is transferred to the redeeming user**

+- **Example:**
-Alice has $10,000 of debt backed by $12,000 worth of BTC.
+  - Alice has $10,000 of debt backed by $12,000 worth of BTC
-Bob redeems $1000 worth of MUSD
+  - Bob redeems $1000 worth of MUSD
-Bob receives $1000 worth of Alice's BTC
+  - Bob receives $1000 worth of Alice's BTC
-Alice is now left with $9000 in debt backed by $11,000 of BTC
+  - Alice is now left with $9000 in debt backed by $11,000 of BTC

 ---